 Stop the Tragedy in Our Nursing Homes

 This is a tragedy that should never have happened and one that our state must ensure never happens again.

 The more than 8,000 deaths are not statistics to be ignored or explained away.
 They are our mothers, fathers, grandparents, siblings, friends and spouses with families who love them.

 AARP New Jersey is fighting to protect nursing home residents against sickness, neglect, and isolation during the COVID-19 pandemic, while also educating family caregivers on how to advocate for their loved ones.

 We must ensure better care in long-term care and put more “nursing” and more “home” into nursing homes.
 Systemic problems within our long-term care system existed long before the pandemic and have been heartbreakingly exacerbated by COVID-19.
 Not only must New Jersey respond to the immediate needs of this crisis, we must tackle meaningful structural reforms to our long-term care system.
 With bold and significant change, New Jersey can move to the forefront of our nation in ensuring the safety and dignity for everyone in our state, including the most fragile among us.

-AARP New Jersey is Fighting For:
+AARP Has Been Fighting For:

 - Mandatory, regular, ongoing testing and adequate personal protective equipment (PPE) for residents and staff.

 - Minimum staff to resident ratios.
 Safe and quality long-term care does not exist without adequate numbers of well-trained staff.
 New Jersey must establish minimum staffing to resident ratios for RNs, LPNs and CNAs that are aligned with different needs of nursing home residents, such as residents with dementia and on-site infection control specialists.